Italy Heaven: Plan your dream holiday in Italy

 Velletri

 Velletri, twenty-five miles from Rome, has a Camellia Festival every spring (March), with displays, sales and guided tours of local gardens.
-The town also has an archaeological museum with exhibits dating back as far as the Iron Age (check if this is open).
+The town also has an archaeological museum with exhibits dating back as far as the Iron Age

 Castelli Romani accommodation